A generalization of Schur-Weyl duality with applications in quantum estimation: Multi-copy estimation and decision problems

 The other reason to consider $q_{M}(B|\vec{S}\in \vec{\Delta})$ for more than one parameter $S^{(i)}$ is to study the cases where Bob is interested in estimating more than one parameter of the state.

-Note that by having larger number of parameters $l$ we can describe more and more general types of figure of merit.
-In general, if $d$ is the dimension of $\mathbb{C}^d$ then the set of all (normalized) density operators can be specified by $d^{2}-1$ parameters.
-So having $l=d^{2}-1$ parameters is sufficient to specify the exact density operator Alice has chosen each time, and so $l=d^{2}-1$ parameters are sufficient to describe the most general form of figures of merit one can imagine for this problem (one can think of matrix elements of a density operator in a particular basis as different parameters).
-However, generally, having a figure of merit which can be defined using less than $d^2-1$ parameters, makes it easier to find the optimal estimation procedure.
+Note that by having a larger number of parameters $l$ we can describe more and more general types of figure of merit.
+In general, if $d$ is the dimension of $\mathbb{C}^d$ then the set of all (normalized) density operators can be specified by $d^{2}-1$ real parameters.
+So having $l=d^{2}-1$ real parameters is sufficient to specify the exact density operator Alice has chosen each time, and so $l=d^{2}-1$ parameters are sufficient to describe the most general form of figures of merit one can imagine for this problem. \ However, generally, having a figure of merit which can be defined using less than $d^2-1$ parameters makes it easier to find the optimal estimation procedure.

 To summarize, in the multi-copy estimation problem we are considering here, $q_M(B|\rho)$ has the maximal information required to evaluate the figure of merit of the strategy described by the POVM $M$.
 In other words, if for two different strateges described by POVMs $M:\sigma(\Omega)\rightarrow\text{End}((\mathbb{C}^d)^{\otimes n})$ and $M':\sigma(\Omega)\rightarrow\text{End}((\mathbb{C}^d)^{\otimes n})$ it holds that